-The performance of specialist areas of the market tends to come in waves – when a particular area is in favour it tends to benefit all funds investing there, but the reverse is also true.
-This means investors need to be prepared to take a long-term view, and accept the associated volatility, or try to invest when an area is out of favour and sell once it's back in favour and share prices have risen.
+The performance of specialist areas of the market tends to come in waves – when a particular area is in favour it normally benefits all funds investing there, but the reverse is true too.
+This means you should be prepared to take a long term view and accept the associated volatility.
+Or you could try to invest when an area is out of favour and sell once it's back in favour and share prices have risen.

 In reality we think trying to time the market is hard to get right.
-Furthermore, our analysis shows it’s difficult for managers investing in a specialist area of the market to outperform their benchmark over the long term through good stock picking – the ability to invest in companies with superior growth prospects, regardless of which geographical area or subsector they are located.
+Plus our analysis shows it’s difficult for managers investing in a specialist area of the market to perform better than their benchmark through good stock picking – the ability to invest in companies with great growth prospects, no matter what geographical area or sector they’re in.

-As a result, few specialist funds are contenders for the Wealth 150+ list of our favourite funds.
-Many specialist funds perform similarly to, or underperform, their chosen benchmark, while some fund managers simply don’t have long enough track records to be considered for the list.
+This means few specialist funds are contenders for the Wealth 50 list of our favourite funds.
+Many specialist funds perform similarly to, or underperform, their chosen benchmark.
+And some fund managers don’t have long enough track records to be considered for the list.

-Specialist fund managers are fairly constricted on where they can invest, whereas managers that run more diversified funds can choose if and when to increase exposure to a specific area.
-A balanced and broader portfolio of funds is likely to provide adequate exposure to key areas such as oil & gas, healthcare, gold, and agriculture, in our view.
-Managers of more generalist funds can increase or decrease exposure to these areas when they feel it is most appropriate.
+Specialist fund managers are constricted on where they can invest, but managers that run more diversified funds can choose if and when to increase exposure to a specific area.
+We think a balanced and broader portfolio of funds is likely to provide enough exposure to areas like oil & gas, healthcare, gold, and agriculture.
+Managers of more generalist funds can add to or reduce their investments in these areas when they feel it is most appropriate.

-We suggest investors wishing to gain exposure to a specialist area should ensure it forms a small portion of a wider portfolio.
+We think investors who want to invest in a specialist area should make sure it forms a small portion of a diversified portfolio.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-The specialist sector contains a wide variety of different funds, so focusing on the performance of the sector as a whole isn’t really relevant.
-Instead, we have highlighted a couple of areas of interest following our recent sector review.
+There’s a wide variety of funds in the specialist sector, so focusing on the performance of the sector as a whole isn’t really relevant.
+Instead, we’ve highlighted a few areas of interest following our recent sector review.

 Five year sector performance